ladavis4/led_matrix_spot/README.md

 To use this application, you must have OAuth client ID credentials provided by the Google cloud platform.
 - Open the Google Cloud Console
 - From the top left go to APIs & Services > Credentials
-- If an application is already created, then download the credentials and save them as "credentials.json" in the main directory
+- If an application is already created, then download the credentials and save them as "credentials.json".
+Create a "credentials/" folder in the root directory.
+Place the "credentials.json" in that folder.
 - If an application is not created, create an application with the proper permissions For more guidance follow this [link](https://developers.google.com/workspace/guides/create-credentials)